-Safety violations in the workplace happen more often than most people realize—and they’re rarely intentional.
-Whether it’s a missed training, a damaged guardrail, or an outdated label, these gaps in compliance can put workers at risk and expose companies to serious penalties.
-That’s why OSHA (Occupational Safety and Health Administration) publishes an annual list of the most common OSHA violations, based on inspection data.
-This list offers valuable insight into where many organizations fall short and what can be done to prevent these recurring issues.
+Safety violations in the workplace happen more often than most people realize, and they’re rarely intentional.
+A missed training, a damaged guardrail, or an outdated chemical label can put workers at risk and expose companies to OSHA citations.
+That’s why OSHA publishes an annual list of the most common safety violations based on inspection data.
+The list offers a clear view of where many organizations fall short and what can be done to prevent these recurring issues.

-OSHA violations refer to breaches of federal workplace safety standards, as outlined in the Occupational Safety and Health Act of 1970.
-These violations are discovered during inspections, which may be triggered by routine audits, employee complaints, severe injuries, or hazardous conditions.
+OSHA violations are breaches of federal workplace safety standards established under the Occupational Safety and Health Act of 1970.
+Most are identified during an OSHA inspection, which may be triggered by routine audits, employee complaints, a serious injury, an inpatient hospitalization, or a hazardous condition reported to the agency.

-Employers are legally responsible for providing a safe work environment, free of known hazards.
-Failing to comply with OSHA standards can lead to fines, citations, or even legal action, especially if the violation results in injury or death.
-For this reason, understanding and addressing common OSHA violations is essential to preventing unsafe working conditions and promoting compliance.
+Employers are legally responsible for providing a safe workplace free of known hazards.
+Failing to comply with OSHA regulations can lead to fines, OSHA citations, or legal action, especially if the violation results in injury or death.
+The Occupational Safety and Health Administration, part of the Department of Labor, sets and enforces the health standards every covered employer must follow.

-Every year, OSHA publishes a list of the most frequently cited safety violations across industries.
-These violations consistently appear at the top of the list and often involve issues that are entirely preventable with the right safety systems in place.
+Each year, OSHA publishes the most frequently cited workplace hazards across industries.
+These show up at the top of the list every year, and most are preventable with the right safety systems in place.

 1. Fall Protection (1926.501)